 MICHAEL.
 Don't be silly.
 You look younger than I do.

 NATALIE.
-Well now, yes.
+Now yes.
 But in five years I'll fade, and you'll be at your peak.
-What then?
+What's then?

 MICHAEL.
-We'll discuss it then.
+Then we'll discuss the problem.
 (Kisses her.)
-Tell me what's really bothering you.
+Tell me, what's really bothering you?

 Natalie is silent.